-Advantages: common caliber; many accessories available for this model (pistol grips, tube extensions, etc.); obscene knock-down power
+Advantages: Common caliber.
+Many accessories available (pistol grips, tube extensions, etc.).
+Obscene knock-down power.

 It’s durable, designed to be thrown into a mud hole for a month when it can be dug out and immediately used without cleaning.
 That might be an exaggeration, but not by much.
 It also delivers a beefy round for a standard issue assault rifle.
 If you’re outside the United States, there’s likely readily available parts and ammunition.

-Advantages: cheaper to shoot than the .45 (and thus practice with); high capacity magazines; easier to conceal and carry
+Advantages: Cheaper to shoot than the .45 (and thus practice with).
+High capacity magazines.
+Easy to conceal and carry

 I can hear it now, “What!?”
 That’s right, the .22 rifle.
 It’s ALL about survivalism.
-Look, when TEOTWAWKI hits you’re going to want a rifle like the Ruger 10/22 for put some sort of meat on your dinner plate.
-Squirrels, gophers or the neighbors’ cats, the 10/22 is quiet, effective, and you can shoot all damn day for what it’d cost you to buy a 6-pack of PBR.
+Look, when TEOTWAWKI hits you’re going to want a rifle like the Ruger 10/22 as a put-some-sort-of-meat-on-the-table gun.
+Squirrels, gophers, the neighbors’ cats, any of that.
+The 10/22 is quiet, effective, and you can shoot all damn day for what it’d cost you to buy a 6-pack of PBR.

-Advantages: very common caliber; fast bullet with flat trajectory; highly adaptable platform that allows the user to meet mission specific needs; extensive options readily available; they’re everywhere (meaning so are parts); wide variety of available rounds from 55 grain to 75 grain, tracer rounds, steel penetrator tips, etc.; very, very light recoil; Made in the U.S.A., and in the case of Bushmaster, Made in Maine ;-)
+Advantages: Very common caliber.
+Fast bullet with flat trajectory.
+Highly adaptable platform that allows the user to meet mission specific needs.
+You can get accessories galore, from flashlights to night vision gear to single-point and two-point slings.
+They’re everywhere (meaning so are parts).
+Wide variety of available rounds from 55 grain to 75 grain, tracer rounds, steel penetrator tips, etc. Very, very light recoil.
+Made in the U.S.A., and in the case of Windham Weaponry, Made in Maine!

-Disadvantages: smaller caliber than what’s found in other battle rifles; many moving parts; rather annoying to clean compared to other rifles; the gas system often comes under criticism for throwing the “gunk” back into the chamber (some call this “shitting where it eats”), though this problem has been remedied in some newer models (at a higher cost).
+Disadvantages: Smaller caliber than what’s found in other battle rifles.
+Many moving parts.
+Rather annoying to clean compared to other rifles.
+The gas system often comes under criticism for throwing the “gunk” back into the chamber (this problem has been remedied in some newer models – at a higher cost).